calamari99/dsci-310-group-12-dreamteam/README.md

 - `http://127.0.0.1:8888/lab?token=<token>`

-5a.
-Open jupyter notebook in notebooks folder and run all cells.
+5. Open jupyter notebook in notebooks folder and run all cells.

 6. To generate report in html file move to home repository folder and run:
 - `make`
-- Note: the generated html file `notebook.html` is located in notebooks/render folder
+- Note: the generated html file `notebook.html` will be populated in the notebooks/render folder

 7. To remove all outputs (vars/data/results) move to home repository folder and run:
 - `make clean`

 ## License